erictheise/ui-engineer-coding-challenge/README.md

 - We've included Three.js in the starting code.
 Feel free to not use Three.js if there's something else you are more comfortable with.

 ## Task 2: Color the point cloud based on altitude
 `App.jsx` comes with two buttons at the top to switch between color modes.
-For 'Color By Altitude' please color each point based on it's relative height above sea level.
+For 'Color By Altitude' please color each point based on its relative height above sea level.
 In the model provided the minimum altitude is 6.65 meters and the maximum is 58.57 meters.

 `geo-utils.js` is your friend here.